-Competition from European and Asian brands is fierce, however, and Cadillac is no longer among the luxury car brand sales leaders.
-Though, its warranty has some features that push it above notable rivals.
-In our 2018 review of 35 new car warranties, we ranked Cadillac’s warranty in the top third, which puts it ahead of Audi, BMW, and Mercedes-Benz but behind Genesis, Jaguar, Infiniti, and Lincoln.
+While competition from European and Asian brands is fierce, the Cadillac warranty has some features that push the brand above notable rivals.
+In our 2018 review of 35 new car warranties, we ranked Cadillac’s warranty in the top third, which puts it ahead of Audi, BMW, and Mercedes-Benz, but behind Genesis, Jaguar, Infiniti, and Lincoln.

 We’ll take an in-depth look at the Cadillac new vehicle limited warranty for 2020 and also show options for extended Cadillac warranty coverage, either from the brand or the aftermarket.

 In this article: